raddleverse/MimiBRICK.jl/README.md

 ## Generating projections of local mean sea-level change

-The `downscale.jl` file contains routines to downscale the BRICK global sea level projections to local.
+The `MimiBRICK.downscale_brick` function downscales the BRICK global sea level projections to local.
 This uses the sea-level "fingerprints" of [Slangen et al. (2014)](https://link.springer.com/article/10.1007/s10584-014-1080-9).
-To downscale to local level using the three model configurations supported here and the sea-level hindcast and projections included in this repository, no changes are needed.
-If you decide to generate new ensembles, you will need to update the `brick_results_dir`, `doeclimbrick_results_dir`, and/or `sneasybrick_results_dir` paths that are set in `downscale.jl`.
-The downscaling routine will automatically create a subdirectory in the model output `results` directory called `localslr`.
+The downscaling routine will automatically create a subdirectory in the output directory called `localslr`.
 In this subdirectory, the routine will save an output file with the downscaled local mean sea level change model output.

 This routine will downscale either a full ensemble of BRICK model simulations or just the maximum a posteriori model simulation to a specific latitude and longitude point.
 These are provided by the user as `lat` (degrees north) and `lon` (degrees east).
 Other needed function arguments include:
+* `results_dir` - (String) the directory holding model outputs
-* `model_config` - (string) one of `"brick"`, `"doeclimbrick"`, or `"sneasybrick"`.
+* `model_config` - (String) one of `"brick"`, `"doeclimbrick"`, or `"sneasybrick"`.
 Only the BRICK projections are being downscaled (no CO2 or temperature, for example), but the `downscale_brick` function will find the relevant input data and tag the output files appropriately based on the `model_config` setting.
-* `proj_or_hind` - (string)one of `"proj"` (projections) or `"hind"` (hindcast).
+* `proj_or_hind` - (String) one of `"proj"` (projections) or `"hind"` (hindcast).
 They're treated similarly when running the model, but this helps for finding the output files in the `results` directories.
-* `rcp_scenario` - (string) one of `"RCP26"`, `"RCP45"`, `"RCP60"`, or `"RCP85"`.
+* `rcp_scenario` - (String) one of `"RCP26"`, `"RCP45"`, `"RCP60"`, or `"RCP85"`.
 If running a hindcast, this does not matter.
-* `ensemble_or_map` - (string) one of `"ensemble"` or `"map"`.
+* `ensemble_or_map` - (String) one of `"ensemble"` or `"map"`.
 If `"ensemble"`, then will downscale the full BRICK ensemble that matches the provided `model_config`, `proj_or_hind`, and `rcp_scenario` settings.
 If `"map"`, will only downscale the maximum a posteriori simulation.

-An example for use can be found in `test/test_downscaling.jl`.
+An example for use can be found in `test/test_downscaling.jl` as well as `examples/Calibration_Example.jl`.
 This example includes a few specifications, for example in one the BRICK (standalone model) maximum a posteriori sea-level rise projection under RCP8.5 is downscaled for New York City using the following settings:

 ```julia
 lat = 40.7128 # deg N